Why Baltimore

 Baltimore has a highly educated and diverse workforce supported by world-class academic institutions.

+More and more, students who study at these top universities are choosing to stay in Baltimore after graduation to work.
 The city’s 10 universities and more than 100,000 students makes Baltimore the 8th most educated metro region in the United States.
 Forty-four percent of our residents have a bachelor’s degree or higher – 11 percent higher than the nation’s average.
+Employment drivers include life science, healthcare, government and professional services.

 More than 60 federal agencies and research labs are within 30 miles, bringing substantial federal spending and jobs to the city.

-Johns Hopkins Hospital and University is the largest recipient of federal research dollars nationally.
+Tech jobs have grown by 7.6%since 2016.
+Johns Hopkins University (JHU) provides a robust pipeline of talent for life sciences innovation in Baltimore.
+JHU is the largest recipient of federal research dollars nationally.
 The city has two state-of-the-art biotechnology parks, and numerous other business and industrial parks.
 Some of Baltimore’s thriving industries include life sciences, technology, hospitality and tourism, logistics, creative industries, and social innovation.

 Baltimore is a waterfront city, rich in culture and history.